slsa-framework/slsa-github-generator/README.md

 tampering, improve integrity, and secure packages and infrastructure in your projects, businesses or enterprises.

-SLSA defines incrementially adoptable set of levels which are defined in terms of increasing compliance and assurance.
+SLSA defines an incrementially adoptable set of levels which are defined in terms of increasing compliance and assurance.
 SLSA levels are like a common language to talk about how secure software, supply chains and their component parts really are.